 Mary Free Bed offers a four-week elective rotation for third- and fourth-year medical students interested in physical medicine and rehabilitation.
-Offered through Michigan State University, the rotation takes place at our main campus in Grand Rapids.
+Offered through Michigan State University College of Human Medicine Grand Rapids Campus, the rotation takes place at our main campus in Grand Rapids.
 This four-week experience is a terrific opportunity to explore physiatry in a host of inpatient and outpatient clinical practice settings.

 You’ll work alongside our residents to learn about our programs and services in greater depth.
 Faculty with a special interest in medical education will involve you in patient care and teaching sessions.